Augmentation varieties and disk potentials I: Fibered contact manifolds and Lagrangian cobordisms

+Now we analyze the space of Reeb chords for the circle-fibered case we are considering.
 A {\em Reeb chord} with boundary on a Legendrian $\Lambda$ is a path starting and ending at the Legendrian:

-The number $T$ is the {\em action} of the Reeb orbit/chord; here the action is simply the change in angle in the fiber.
-In our circle-fibered case, all Reeb orbits are multiple covers of circle fibers.
+The number $T$ is the {\em action} of the Reeb chord.
+Recall our convention for the action of a simple Reeb orbit is $1$.
+Therefore, the action of a Reeb chord is simply the change in angle, divided by $2\pi$, in the fiber.
 Denote by ${\cR}(\Lambda)$ the set of Reeb chords: